docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 XMPMeta.deleteNamespace (namespaceURI)
 namespaceURI

 The namespace URI string.
-See "Schema namespace string constants" on page 262.
+See :ref:`schema-namespace-string-constants`.

 Deletes a registered prefix - namespace URI pair.
 NOTE: Not yet implemented in the XMP Toolkit.